Pulvsama/Hackathon-ELEVEN/README.md

   - Our dataset :
     - Holidays period
     - Covid Periods
-- Preprocessing: Encoded categorical variables (One Hot Encoding), Added features from our datasets, Added Cyclical time features
+- Preprocessing: Encoded categorical variables (One Hot Encoding), Added features from our datasets, Added Cyclical time features (sin/cos transformation on Hour, Day of Week, and Month)

 ## Approach
 - Models used: Random Forest, CatBoost, XGBoost